Uinyw/financetracker/pages/analysis/capability_bankaccount.md

+---
+id: capability-bankaccount
+---

-# Capability Management of Bank Accounts
+# Capability BankAccount [Lachenicht]

 `BankAccountManager` allows users to keep track of their bank accounts.
 Users can add, name and remove new bank accounts.